-Looking at Buffett’s portfolio can actually be, well, boring.
+Looking at Buffett’s portfolio can be, well, boring.
 You won’t find any high-risk lottery tickets here, just solid and profitable American companies.
-Without further ado, the best investments that Buffett currently holds.
+Without further ado, here are the best investments that Buffett currently holds.

 It should come as no surprise that the world’s most valuable company makes up a major part of his portfolio.

 Buffett bought a 5% stake in Apple in 2016 for $36 billion.
-In the six years since this investment has ballooned to a figure of over $120 billion.
+This investment has ballooned to over $120 billion in the six years since.

-Buffett owned 887 million shares at the end of 2021, and it now makes up 40% of his investments.
+Buffett owned 887 million shares at the end of 2021, making up 4 million in his investments.